varanauskas/mathis/README.md

 1. Open the folder of your `*.c` file in terminal
 2. Create a `tests` folder
 3. Create a named (or numbered) test folder for each test with `in` and `out` files representing the expected input and output of your program.
-4. Run `mathis` and see the test resuts
+4. Run `./mathis` if it's installed for a single project only or `mathis` if it's installed globally and see the test resuts

 ## Example